dgamboa/useapi-hook/README.md

 ### Using the Hook
 1. From your component, import this hook and any api functions you might need.
-    i.
-To import every action along with the hook, use this:
+    1. To import every action along with the hook, use this:
       ```jsx
         import { useApi } from "./utils/hooks/useApi";
         import {